 Perhaps it’s as simple as this: when we lean into the stones and the trees, we remember we’re part of a greater whole which has a different timeline than humanity’s.
 In the broad sweep of history, we are all ghosts…...
 So we stay in the present, in the now, because this is the place where healing is possible.
 Click To Tweet

-What ghosts will you lay to rest?
-Tell me in the comments below.
+What ghosts will you lay to rest this season?

 This is autumn’s work, this year and every year.
-This is the work we do together each November in Witch Camp.
-If you want to join me at Witch Camp online to do the work of honoring and releasing, click here (it’s beautiful work made more beautiful by community).
+This is the work we do together each year in Witch Camp.
+If you want to join me at Witch Camp to do the work of honoring and releasing, click below (it’s beautiful work made more beautiful by community).